 Other Top Productivity Tools

 Toptal offers a massive pool of talent to draw upon when you need it.
-Of course, the top talent are busy, but they are worth contacting and scheduling into your future projects.
+Of course, the top talent is busy, but they are worth contacting and scheduling into your future projects.
 Top talent means you get fast, reliable and effective results.

 Scanbot is a useful tool for scanning pretty much anything that you can thing of.
 Furthermore, this neat app automatically makes a load of adjustments to give you the best results.